Are you looking for the best WordPress hosting with free SSL certificates?

 Why Not SiteGround?

 I had SiteGround for a couple of years and was quite satisfied.
-The customer support was good, and they provide a free SSL as well, but that was about it.
+The customer support was good, and they provided a free SSL as well, but that was about it.
 These days, SiteGround has an incredibly slow TTFB and performed awfully poorly in my WordPress hosting benchmark tests.

 SiteGround just isn't the cream of the crop like it used to be, especially considering their ever-growing price hikes; they're almost a downright scam if you ask me.
 Many WordPress blogs still promote them simply because it's easy, but I refuse, and I'm much happier since making the switch to Cloudways.
 You will be, too, trust me.